 As our church history course began to wind down, we headed to the site of the Battle of Gettysburg and gained a greater understanding for the stance of the church (or lack thereof) during this time in our country’s history.
 We learned about Methodists fighting on both sides for what they thought was true freedom.
 This visit to Gettysburg was overwhelming for me.
 It started early and rainy.
 Each of the days of our journey through Philadelphia, Baltimore and Lancaster had been clear and sunny.
 However, this day began with a very dreary (and appropriate) undertone.
 It was nice to enjoy an entire seat on the bus alone for the ride and have some quiet time after so much fellowship.
 I had so many more questions to process at the conclusion of my week of learning.
 These were not questions about salvation or dates of church history.
 These were questions that do not have answers.
 I began to ask God about the hurtful things we do to one another as humans as we journeyed toward the battlefield.

 I was listening to Love Divine (Charles Wesley hymns) that morning as I journaled my thoughts.
 And, I was simply overcome with emotion.
 It was raining and cold.
 It was early and I was sad.
-I honestly didn’t (and still don’t) understand how we could miss something so wrong and fight to the death of thousands of men.
+I honestly didn’t (and still don’t) understand how we could miss something so wrong (both sides thought they were right) and fight to the death of thousands of men.
 And, yet we seem to still be doing it today.
 God, “deliver us from evil” (Matthew 6:13) was the only prayer I could think to pray.
-I thought of these solders who gave their life for what they believed and my thoughts brought me to asking God to have the confidence and the hope to give my all for what I believe, for allowing me to give my all to find peace in my own life with him.
+I thought of these solders who gave their life for what they believed and my thoughts brought me to asking God to have the confidence and the hope to give my all for what I believe, for allowing me to give my all to find peace in my own life with the Creator.

 Romans 8:24 says, “We were saved in hope, if we see what we hope for, that isn’t hope.
 Who hopes for what they already see?”
 (CEB).
 Lord, I can’t see peace.
 But, you can see peace.
 You see it for our souls and for our world.
 I can only hope that I get a glimpse because your ways are bigger than my ways.